-PM Modi to share video message tomorrow at 9 am
+PM Modi to share video message today at 9 am

-New Delhi, Apr 02: Prime Minister Narendra Modi will share a video message tomorrow.
-In a tweet, Modi said that he would share a small video message at 9 am tomorrow.
+New Delhi, Apr 02: Prime Minister Narendra Modi will share a video message on Friday.

-At 9 am tomorrow morning, I'll share a small video message with my fellow Indians, Modi said in a tweet.
+At 9 am tomorrow morning, I'll share a small video message with my fellow Indians, Modi said in a tweet on Thursday evening.

 Earlier Modi interacted with with the Chief Ministers to take stock of the situation in the wake of the COVID-19 outbreak.
 The PM said that it is truly praiseworthy how the States have worked together as a team to check the spread of the virus.